 (5) The BSC Transformation Director confirmed that the Articles of Association set out in Appendix A of the report were KCC’s standard form and that the Company and Shareholder Board structure followed that of the other LATCOs set up by KCC.

-(6) The Committee discussed whether it was realistic for documentation to be deemed to have been received within 24 hours from when it was posted; the nature of Teckal exemption law and the length of time it was expected to apply; the potential risk of overloading those officers who were members of the Shareholder Board in the light of their current workloads; concerns over the lateness of the recruitment to significant positions on the Company Board; whether the intended and optimum start date of 1 July 2018 was achievable; and clarification that the system of the relevant delegated authority.
+(6) The Committee discussed whether it was realistic for documentation to be deemed to have been received within 24 hours from when it was posted; the nature of Teckal exemption law and the length of time it was expected to apply; the potential risk of overloading those officers who were members of the Shareholder Board in the light of their current workloads; concerns over the lateness of the recruitment to significant positions on the Company Board; whether the intended and optimum start date of 1 July 2018 was achievable; and whether the relevant delegated authority was clear.

 (7) The Director of Infrastructure agreed to make the Independent Studies available to the Members of the Committee.

-(8) The Cabinet Member for Corporate and Democratic Services agreed to consider whether discussions of Exempt reports at Committee meetings should be visually recorded and made available on the Members’ Area ... view the full minutes text for item 26.
+(8) The Cabinet Member for Corporate and Democratic Services agreed to consider whether discussions of Exempt reports at Committee meetings should be visually recorded and made available on the Members’ Area of KNET.